qogoist/Tutorials-for-Fusee-with-Visual-Studio-Code/Tutorial_1/README.md

     This vertex shader takes each given incoming vertex (`fuVertex`) and copies it to the resulting vertex (`gl_Position`) while adding a fourth dimension (constantly set to 1.0).

 * With the shader set, let's move on to the `Tutorial_1` file.
 First, we need to add the shader files so we can use them later on.
-For that, we will define two global variables to the `Tutorial_1` class.
+For that, we will define three fields to the `Tutorial_1` class.

     ```csharp
+    private ShaderEffect _shaderEffect;

     private string _vertexShader = AssetStorage.Get<string>("VertexShader.vert");

     private string _pixelShader = AssetStorage.Get<string>("PixelShader.frag");